North Talwood, Queensland: Geography

-North Talwood is mostly bounded to the south by the South-Western railway line, which enters the locality from the south-east (South Talwood / Bungunya) and exits to the south-west (South Talwood / Weengallon).
-The locality is served by Talwood railway station in the town (28.4846°S 149.4683°E).
+North Talwood was mostly bounded to the south by the South-Western railway line, which entered the locality from the south-east (South Talwood / Bungunya) and exited to the south-west (South Talwood / Weengallon).
+The locality was served by Talwood railway station in the town (28.4846°S 149.4683°E).

-The Barwon Highway enters the locality in the south-east (Bungunya), passes through the town, and exits to the west (Weengallon).
+The Barwon Highway entered the locality in the south-east (Bungunya), passed through the town, and exited to the west (Weengallon).

 History

 The name Talwood comes from the town, which was named from the Dalwood run name, which in turn was named in 1844, probably a corruption of an Aboriginal language word.
 Historically it is sometimes written as Tallwood.